joshcc3/hft/cubist/README.md

 The pnl also consists of a large number of costs, like trading fees, borrow costs, marketdata costs,

 Also communication with the exchange usually involves a larger number of messages and states

+If the connection falls too far behind the exchange would usually terminate the connection.
+We would need to handle reconnection to exchanges as well.

+With respect to the marketdata lagging behind the backtester state:
+Implement a Look-Ahead Mechanism: While it's not always realistic for live trading, in backtesting, you can implement a look-ahead mechanism.
+If a market data update is about to modify or remove an order that the strategy has aggressed against, delay or adjust the strategy's action accordingly.
+This ensures that the strategy operates on a realistic state of the market.

+Fallback Strategy: If you detect that an order in your market data has been modified or removed due to the strategy's actions, and it hasn't been accounted for yet, consider a fallback strategy.
+For instance, if the strategy's order should've been matched against a bid that's no longer present, you can:

+a.
+Match it against the next best bid (if it's an aggressive order).

+b.
+Cancel the strategy's order and log the event for later analysis.